Western Hockey League statement on COVID-19 testing results

 Calgary, Alta. – The Western Hockey League released today the following statement on COVID-19 testing results:

-The WHL completed the fourth week of its return to play with no positive test results for COVID-19 among the 602 tests administered across the WHL from February 27 through March 5, 2021.
+The WHL completed return to play testing for the U.S. Division with no positive test results for COVID-19 among the 455 tests administered for U.S. Division teams from February 27 to March 5, 2021.

-In the Central Division, a total of 159 tests were administered for the Calgary Hitmen, Edmonton Oil Kings, Lethbridge Hurricanes, Medicine Hat Tigers and Red Deer Rebels from February 27 through March 5.
-Using private PCR testing provided by DynaLIFE, testing was administered once to all members of the team delegations in the Central Division.
+The WHL’s U.S. Division Clubs are utilizing a private antigen testing strategy and will be conducting testing three times per week.
+Testing will be administered to all members of the team delegations of players and staff.

-In the East Division, a total of 428 tests were administered for the Brandon Wheat Kings, Moose Jaw Warriors, Prince Albert Raiders, Regina Pats, Saskatoon Blades, Swift Current Broncos, and Winnipeg ICE.
-Using private PCR testing provided by DynaLIFE, testing was administered twice to all members of the team delegations of players and staff.
-All members of the team delegations in the East Division were tested once upon arrival in the WHL Hub Center in Regina, and a second time after a mandatory quarantine period in the WHL Hub Center.
-As a result of no positive tests, the teams are now in a position to commence with team on-ice practices.
+As a result of no positive tests, U.S. Division teams were permitted to engage in team on-ice practices as of March 5.

 The WHL will continue to provide regular updates on COVID-19 testing results.
 The WHL will not be providing information on the identity of any individuals.